jethroflanagan/amd-in-a-box/README.md

 ## Making a reliable and up to date list of packages
 **Wait, hold up!
 Don't run away just yet.** This isn't some cheap and dirty fix.

-The packages are automatically generated using a NodeJS packager recurses through all files in the script folder and turns them into a `JSON` list.
+The packages are automatically generated using a NodeJS packager that recurses through all files in the script folder and turns them into a `JSON` list.

 It's this list that the `sys.pkg` checks the package strings against.